Why are we doing this?

 Stacks to update

-You'll need to update up to three stacks for each Operata Group, depending on your Operata configuration.
+You'll need to update up to three stacks for each Operata Group, depending on your configuration.
+Follow the order below.

 1. Contact Trace Records (CTR)